TrueBlocks/trueblocks-core/src/apps/chifra/internal/when/README.md

 Flags:
   -l, --list         export a list of the 'special' blocks -t, --timestamps   display or process timestamps
-  -u, --count        with --timestamps only, returns the number of timestamps in the cache -r, --repair       with --timestamps only, repairs block(s) in the block range by re-querying from the chain -c, --check        with --timestamps only, checks the validity of the timestamp data
+  -U, --count        with --timestamps only, returns the number of timestamps in the cache -r, --repair       with --timestamps only, repairs block(s) in the block range by re-querying from the chain -c, --check        with --timestamps only, checks the validity of the timestamp data
       --update       with --timestamps only, bring the timestamp database forward to the latest block